sanjanamarri2521/Sales_Dashboard_Visualization_Project/README.md

 ---

 ##  Learning Outcomes

 This project demonstrates the ability to:

+- Create connected dashboards with shared filters
-- Design interactive Tableau dashboards with clear KPIs
+- Design for both executive KPIs and detailed drilldowns
-- Explore business data across time and categories
+- Extract actionable insights using visuals and interactivity
+- Combine product and customer intelligence for business impact
 - Apply dynamic filters for multidimensional analysis
 - Translate raw metrics into visual business stories